Eastland is becoming known as the 'City of

 surrounding area.
 The first floor has a very large space for county and

-The second floor is divided into the original small office spaces.
+traveling exhibits.
+The second floor is divided into the original small office spaces where volunteers have displayed items representing many past and present communities of the county.
 These

 offices, with their original dark woodwork and patterned glass, will be